 Ponmudi Hill Station – A pleasant hill station

 Climb to Ponmudi hills is through 22 hairpin bends and our guide kept warning us of potential nausea.
 He is probably yet to visit the Himalayas and the greater heights.
-On the way, there is Golden Valley point, where a river flows through the valley of the Ponmudi hills.
+On the way, there is a Golden Valley point, where a river flows through the valley of the Ponmudi hills.
 A small river flowing amidst big and small boulders, emerging from a bend behind the hills and vanishing in another bend.
 As if it is playing hide and seek and is just passing by this point in its race to hide and fool the hills.
 Tea gardens look like a thick green carpet on the hills and provide their own hue of green to the surroundings.

 It was raining very heavily the day we visited, so we could not see any birds or butterflies that are supposedly found here in abundance.
 There is a KTDC hotel and restaurant just below the peak of the hill and this is the only place where you can get something to eat, provided you order it in advance.
 The scenery from here is beautiful.
 You see many mountains like the folds of a bundle of clothes.
 The day we were there, there were as many clouds so the interplay of clouds and hills had to be seen to believe.

-View Points at Ponmudi – Scenery Point, Echo Point & Suicide Point
+View Points at Ponmudi Hill Station – Scenery Point, Echo Point & Suicide Point